crantok/justinhellings.uk/input/blog.content/shame.md

 ### Why some people feel shame more than others

 Shame can be thought of as the anticipation of rejection.
 People have different sensitivities to rejection.
 Those with antisocial personality disorder (which includes psychopaths) do not feel rejection.
-People who have suffered multiple traumas, for example those with borderline personality dissorder, can be exquisitely sensitive to rejection.
-The rest of us lie between these extremes.
+People who have suffered multiple traumas, for example those with borderline personality disorder, can be exquisitely sensitive to rejection.
+Other people lie between these extremes.

 <aside>
 In some circumstances, rejection can feel so dangerous that when it happens (or when we think it <em>might</em> happen) it triggers a fight-or-flight response.
 When this happens, we react instinctively; we attack, or flee, or freeze, or submit.
 If this is a familiar experience for you then seeking help might make a very big difference to your life.
 Here in the UK, I would advise people to contact their GP (doctor) or a mental-health professional.